sergioserr/fullslider/readme.md

 * Ellipse --> >>>
 * Arrow --> >>>>
 * Image --> !\[Alternate text\](url)
-* Order list -> 1.
-Order 2.
+* Ordered list -> 1.
+Ordered 2.
 List, ending with ---; also in several lines
-* Unorder list -> * Unorder * List, ending with ---; also in several lines
+* Unordered list -> * Unordered * List, ending with ---; also in several lines
 * Options -> for text elements -> {options: XX:'YY',XX:'YY'}, ending with ---; where XX and YY are:
 	* [XX] top -> [YY] Distance from the element to the top of the slide
 	* [XX] left -> [YY] Distance from the element to the left of the slide